Corn salad (Valerianella locusta) is one of those plants that have almost too many names.

 And not too surprisingly, corn salad is a true cold weather – and even a winter – plant.

-Fact remains, Corn salad is the favorite salad green in our household.
+The fact remains that corn salad is a favorite leafy green in our household.
 This article will tell you all you need to know about this wonderfully hardy and tasty little plant.

 Growing corn salad from seeds outdoors

-Corn salad is a very easy plant to grow as long as you stay away from the hot summer months.
+Corn salad is a very easy plant to grow if you stay away from the hot summer months.

-Corn salad likes compost rich soil that can hold moisture while also offering good drainage.
+Corn salad likes compost-rich soil that can hold moisture while offering good drainage.

 Water the ground before you plant the seeds.
 Do not plant the seeds too deep.
-From my experience planting the seeds shallow and then covering them with a thin layer of soil works best.
+From my experience, planting the seeds shallowly and then covering them with a thin layer of soil works best.

 I draw a line in the soil with my finger.
 I try to keep the depth to around 1 cm (0.4 inches).